techkaduna/Misc/README.md

 # Misc
 Holds all my miscellenous and warm-up projects.
 This projects are free for use for learners and/or any other interested individual.
 I am open for suggestion and questions about any of this projects.
 Contributing to this project is also highly appreciated.
+## Don't forget to add your own favicon.ico file!